-EXPERIENCE / EDUCATION

-Mr. Ocier, 66, Filipino, is the Chairman of the Board and Director of the Company.
+EXPERIENCE / EDUCATION WILLY N. OCIER Mr. Ocier , 66, Filipino, is the Chairman of the Board and Director of the Company.
 He is an Executive Director and Chairman of Belle Corporation.
-He is also the Chairman and Director of Premium Leisure Corp., Pacific Online Systems Corporation, Total Gaming and Technologies, Inc. and PremiumLeisure and Amusement, Inc. and Vice Chairman of Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and one of the Directors of Tagaytay Highlands International Golf Club, Inc. and The Country Club at the Tagaytay Highlands, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., He is a Director of Leisure and Resorts World Corporation.
+He is also the Chairman and Director of Premium Leisure Corp., Pacific Online Systems Corporation, Total Gaming and Technologies, Inc. and PremiumLeisure and Amusement, Inc. and Vice Chairman of Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and one of the Directors of Tagaytay Highlands International Golf Club, Inc. and The Country Club at the Tagaytay Highlands, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., He is a Director to the following unaffiliated corporation.
 He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital Holdings, Inc. and Toyota Corporation Batangas.
 He was formerly President and Chief Operating Officer of Eastern Securities Development Corporation.
+IAN JASON R. AGUIRRE Mr. Aguirre, 48, Filipino, was elected as a Director, and appointed as the President and Chief Executive Officer of the Company effective November 5, 2021.
+Mr. Aguirre is concurrently a Vice President of SM Investments Corporation ("SMIC"), Investment Portfolio and Vice President and Chief Finance Officer of Philippine Geothermal Production Company, Inc. He has worked in various management positions over a 20-year career that included local and international experience in corporate finance, strategic planning, operations and business development.
+His last stint prior to joining SMIC was as a Director for CEMEX Asia Pte.
+Ltd. Mr. Aguirre holds a Bachelor of Science degree in Industrial Engineering from the University of the Philippines and a Master's degree in Business Management from the Asian Institute of Management.